timothydillan/spotdl-streamlit-wrapper/README.md

 # spotdl-streamlit-wrapper
 A simple GUI program that acts as a wrapper around the spotdl CLI.
+Made using streamlit.

 ## Prerequsities
 1. streamlit -> `pip install streamlit`